 There is no shortage of evidence that Canada brings in less tax than it should.
-Among OECD countries, Canada falls roughly in the middle of amounts collected in terms of GDP.
-But tax revenue has fallen dramatically over the past decade.
-In 2000, taxes collected by the CRA were 35% of GDP, compared to 30.5% in 2013.
+In 2014, Canada fell markedly below the OECD average when it came to "tax burden."
+The OECD unweighted average is 34.2% of GDP while Canada's was 30.8%.
+Tax revenue has fallen dramatically over the past decade.
+In 2000, taxes collected by the CRA were 35% of GDP.